 One of the factors that makes a house a home is the warmth it gives out when one enters a room, which is accomplished by letting the natural light in.
 Natural light has been proven to benefit people in various ways, such as making them more relaxed, happier and therefore, healthier.

 Apart from the warmth (both literal and metaphorical one), sunlight also noticeably saves energy.
 Rooms that are showered with daylight tend to reduce the energy you would have used for electric lighting.
+They are also a lot more cosy, with you able to feel more at home.

 Natural Light = More Productivity